auth0/docs/ssocircle.md

 **Connection Name:** You can make up any name, such as "SampleSAMLConnection"

-**Email Domains:** In this example, we will use the Lock widget, so in the Email Domains field enter the email domain name for the users that will log in via this connection.
+**Email Domains:** In this example, we will use the Lock Widget, so in the Email Domains field enter the email domain name for the users that will log in via this connection.
 For example, if your users have an email domain of 'abc-example.com', you would enter that into this field.
 You can enter multiple email domains if needed.

 **Sign In URL:** enter this URL: